PGLang: 2022–present: Breakthrough, brand collaborations and Project 3

 On September 8, 2024, the NFL, Apple Music and Roc Nation announced Lamar as the headlining act for the Super Bowl LIX halftime show.
 He is the first rapper to lead the festivities multiple times.
 Lamar shared the news by posting a promotional trailer on YouTube, which was directed by his long-time creative partner Dave Free.
 The one-shot trailer shows him on a football field in front of a large American flag throwing footballs through a passing machine at off-screen players.
 As he shouts motivational remarks to them, he introduces himself as the headliner.
 In the video announcing his selection, Lamar said "You know it's only one opportunity to win a championship.
 No round twos", which was interpreted as a shot against Drake, who posted a few weeks before that "we will win Game 2".
 Speculation arose as to whether he would incorporate "Not Like Us" into his performance.
 On January 23, 2025, it was announced that SZA would be joining as a special guest.
 The Super Bowl LIX halftime show, officially known as the Apple Music Super Bowl LIX Halftime Show for sponsorship reasons, was the halftime entertainment of Super Bowl LIX, which took place on February 9, 2025, at the Caesars Superdome in New Orleans, Louisiana.
-It featured guest appearances from singer-songwriter SZA, actor Samuel L. Jackson, tennis player Serena Williams, and DJ and record producer Mustard.
+It featured guest appearances from singer-songwriter SZA, actor Samuel L. Jackson, tennis player Serena Williams, along with DJ and record producer Mustard.
 The show was televised nationally in the U.S. by Fox and Fox Deportes, with streaming available via Tubi and NFL+.
 The performance was seen by a combined 133.5 million viewers domestically across all platforms, surpassing Michael Jackson's performance at Super Bowl XXVII in 1993 as the most viewed halftime show in the United States.

-On March 18, 2025, American business magazine Fast Company released their "annual ranking of the world's most innovative companies over 58 industries and sectors, from advertising to video", with PGLang ranked as the 15th overall.
+On March 18, 2025, American business magazine Fast Company released their "annual ranking of the world's most innovative companies over 58 industries and sectors, from advertising to video", with pgLang ranked as the 15th overall.

-On July 31, 2025, PGLang announced Project 3, their newest branch and creative agency.
+On July 31, 2025, pgLang announced Project 3, their newest branch and creative agency.
 The announcement was released along with a short film titled The Agency, starring Chase Sui Wonders and Lionel Boyce, directed by Jack Begert, who co-wrote it alongside Dave Free.

 On 12 November 2025, Project 3 and ArtScience Museum (within the integrated resort of Marina Bay Sands in the Downtown Core of the Central Area in Singapore) officially announced their partnership, intended for the museum's rebrand and current-to-upcoming shows.